An African Culinary and Wildlife Adventure with le Calabash’

 - Breakfast in The Manor House

-- This morning you are taken on your second culinary trip in the kitchen where Alison will share with you two of South Africa’s most popular desserts
+- This afternoon you are taken on your second culinary trip in the kitchen where Alison will share with you one of South Africa’s most popular desserts

 ‘Melk Tert’ a beautiful creamy milk tart with a dusting of cinnamon

-- We then visit Simons Town, home to a Penguin Colony and will enjoy dinner with an old friend of Alison and Sidney in a casual Fish Restaurant in Fish Hoek a small coastal town.
+- You then visit Simons Town, home to a Penguin Colony and enjoy lunch with an old friend of Alison and Sidney in a casual Fish Restaurant in Fish Hoek.

-- We have an early rise to meet our Flight from Cape Town International Airport to Namibia and our next chapter of our Culinary Adventure
+- This afternoon we meet our Flight from Cape Town International Airport to Namibia and our next chapter of our Culinary Adventure

-- Upon arrival at the Hosea Kutako International Airport you will be met by our partners in Namibia who have our vehicle ready for our onward journey and drive 40km to the capital city of Namibia, Windhoek where we visit the local Craft Centre.
+- Upon arrival at the Hosea Kutako International Airport we will be met by our partners in Namibia who have our vehicle ready for our onward journey and drive 40km to the capital city of Namibia, Windhoek where we check into our hotel for the evening.

 Windhoek.
 An African capital with a difference; dubbed as the ‘Cleanest City in Africa’, Windhoek is the Capital City of the Republic of Namibia, a country described as one of Africa’s most vibrant and successful sovereign states.